isravle/Process-Injection-Techniques/README.md

 Hello All,

-I wanted to share with the most common Process injection techniques.
+I wanted to share with you the most common Process injection techniques:
 1. DLL Injection
 2. Direct Injection (ShellCode)
 3. Thread Hijacking